swagshaw-dev/PicoCAD-Shader/README.md

 # 🎨 PicoCAD-Style URP Shader for Unity 6.x

 A beginner-friendly Unity URP shader designed to emulate the crisp, low-poly aesthetic of **PicoCAD**.
+Import your models and get started!
 Built for simplicity and creativity, this shader includes a demo scene, and intuitive inspector controls.
 It's robust, gets the job done, and is meant to encourage experimentation.

 > 💡 *"It's probably not the best shader in the world.
 But, it gets the job done and I hope it encourages creativity."*